-Section-by-section analysis.
 Sections 108.10 through 108.50 briefly describe the NMVC program, state the legal basis for the program, definitions, and provide guidance on how to read part 108.
-Most of the definitions come directly from part 107 of this title, which governs the SBIC program.
-Most of the newly defined terms come directly from the Act, and SBA has not supplemented or modified them.
-SBA also sets forth several new definitions, including terms "Low-Income Enterprise" and "Low-Income Investment" as a shorter way to describe equity capital investments in a smaller enterprise that, at the time of the initial financing, has its principal office located in a low-income geographic
+Most of the definitions come directly from 13 CFR part 107, which governs the SBIC program.
+Most of the newly defined terms come directly from the Act, and SBA does not supplement or modify them.
+SBA also adds several new definitions, including the terms "Low-Income Enterprise" and "Low-Income Investment," as a shorter way to describe equity capital investments in a smaller enterprise that, at the time of the initial financing, has its principal office located in a low-income geographic have qualified management, have economic development as their primary mission, and identify particular low-income geographic areas in which they propose to focus their investment activities.
+SBA models these regulations on the SBIC program, including the requirements that NMVC companies must have management and ownership diversity and that SBA will require preapproval of all management expenses of a NMVC company (see 13 CFR 107.100 through 107.160).

 Sections 108.100 through 108.160 describe the qualifications for the NMVC program.
-NMVC companies must be newly-formed, for-profit entities.
+Under the Act, NMVC companies must be newly formed forprofit entities.
 SBA requires that NMVC companies be organized under state law and be either corporations, limited liability companies, or limited partnerships.
-They must have qualified management, have economic development as their primary mission, and identify particular low-income geographic areas in which they propose to focus their investment activities.
-SBA models these regulations on the SBIC program, including the requirements that NMVC companies must have management and ownership diversity and that SBA will require preapproval of all management expenses of a NMVC company (see §§ 107.100 through 107.160 of this title).
+SBA requires that they

-Sections 108.200 through 108.240 address capitalization of an NMVC company, including minimum capital requirements, permitted sources of capital, and limitations on non-cash contributions to capital.
-These regulations also are modeled on similar regulations in the SBIC program (see §§ 107.200 through 107.250 of this title).
+Sections 108.200 through 108.240 address capitalization of a NMVC company, including minimum capital requirements, permitted sources of capital, and limitations on non-cash contributions to capital.
+These regulations also are modeled on similar regulations in the SBIC program (see 13 CFR 107.200 through 107.250).

-Sections 108.300 through 108.330 sets forth policies and procedures for application for designation as a NMVC company.
-SBA will allow submission of applications for participation in the NMVC program only during a specific application period, to be set forth in a Notice of Funds Availability subsequently published in the Federal Register, as opposed to a rolling admissions process.
+Sections 108.300 through 108.330 set forth policies and procedures for application for designation as a NMVC company.
+SBA will allow submission of applications for participation in the NMVC program only during a specific application period, to be set forth in a Notice of Funds Availability published in the Federal Register, as opposed to a rolling admissions process.
 SBA will use this method of selecting applicants for three reasons.
-One reason is that SBA believes this method will enable SBA to achieve the statutory directive of ensuring, to the extent possible and given the applications received, nationwide availability of developmental venture capital.
+First, SBA believes this method will enable SBA to achieve the statutory directive of ensuring, to the extent possible and given the applications received, nationwide availability of developmental venture capital.
 SBA will compare applications both for quality and other criteria described in the regulations, and for the geographic areas they intend to cover so as to choose the best applications for each geographic area and avoid duplication within specific geographic areas.
-Another reason is that SBA has received one-year appropriated funds for operational assistance grants, and the statute requires SBA to distribute available appropriated funds evenly among NMVC companies and SSBICs that apply for such grants.
-(See discussion of §§ 108.2000 through 108.2040 for more information about how SBA will administer the operational assistance grant program.)
-Submission of all applications for these grant funds at the same time will allow SBA to evenly distribute these funds among all eligible recipients.
+Second, SBA has received oneyear appropriated funds for operational assistance grants, and the statute requires SBA to distribute available appropriated funds pro rata among NMVC companies and SSBICs that apply for such grants.
+(See discussion of §§ 108.2000 through 108.2040 for more information about how SBA proposes to administer the operational assistance grant program.)
+Submission of all applications for these grant funds at the same time will allow SBA to distribute these funds among all eligible and qualified recipients.
 Third, SBA believes this procedure will allow SBA to orderly administer appropriated funds it may receive in subsequent fiscal years, by allowing SBA to open up the NMVC program to new rounds of applicants.